-- 3. Post-2007 NOL Cap Litigation.
-During tax years after 2007 but before the statutory elimination of the flat cap in 2017, Pennsylvania continued to have both a flat- and percentage-based NOL cap. - 2007-2013.
+3. 2007-forward NOL Cap Litigation.
+During tax years after 2007 but before the statutory elimination of the flat cap in 2017, Pennsylvania's NOL deduction cap continued to be the greater of a flat-dollar cap and a percentage-based cap.